-We seek to understand the mechanisms underpinning the biological systems that we study with the same depth and rigour as an engineer developing a technical system.
-More ambitiously, we aim to use this insight to uncover the functional “design” principles that emerge evolutionarily through the interaction of natural selection and physical constraint.
+We seek to understand the mechanisms and architectures of the biological systems we study with the same depth and rigour as an engineer or computer scientist developing a technical system.
+More ambitiously, we aim to use this insight to uncover the functional “design” principles that emerge through the evolutionary interaction of learning, natural selection, and physical constraint.

 More fundamentally we aim to understand – and ultimately predict – how these same organizational principles and algorithms emerge from the interaction of physics and physiology that characterizes life.